RavoPL/islamic-quiz/README.md

 # Talib al-Ilm
 Developed by **Dorian Wolarz**, a Code Institute Student

+*Talib al-Ilm or 'Student of Knowledge' is a website designed with both Muslims and non-Muslims in mind.
+It offers three interactive quizzes with subjects ranging from the fundamentals of the religion to complex topics such as jurisprudence.
+The user is provided with an intelligent and clear design that is easy on the eye and stands as a testament to a rich Islamic tradition.
+Additionally, students will be able to find a list of reputable scholars, imams and speakers of Ahlus Sunnah Wal Jamaah to take from.*

 ![Image of My Website on Multiple Devices](docs/readme-image.png)

 [LINK TO LIVE WEBPAGE](https://ravopl.github.io/islamic-quiz/)